DionMiller/kyra-exercise/README.md

 # kyra-excercise

-Hi,
-Thank your for viewing my excercise,
-To start the project please run the node.js app with nodemon api.js found in the backend folder, Then run the react app found in the frontend folder with npm start.

-Thanks again for considering me for this opportunity!

-Dion
-# Getting Started with Create React App Hi,
+# Hi,\
-# Thank your for viewing my excercise,
+# Thank your for viewing my excercise,\

-To start the project open the backend folder,and run the node.js app with:
+To start the project open the backend folder,and run the node.js app with: \

 ###`nodemon api.js`

-Then run the react app found in the frontend folder with npm start.
+Then run the react app found in the frontend folder with npm start.\
 ###`npm start`

-Thanks again for considering me for this opportunity!
+Thanks again for considering me for this opportunity!\

 Dion